FabianSiffert1/portfolio/README.md

-# inv
+# Personal Portfolio 2.0

-an attempt at a mobile first website turned pokemon tcg card list
+a portfolio with a focus on mobile first development

 ```
 npm run dev